Top 5 Festivals Celebrated in the Himalayas of Nepal : A real experience, never to miss

 Gyalpo Lhosar is a new year celebration by the Sherpa community mainly residing in the Everest region of Nepal.
 It is a new year that falls during the month of February or March according to the Tibetan calendar.

 People wake up till midnight to observe the new beginning and wish their friends, family, and relatives.
-They celebrate the new year with singing, dancing, feasting, inviting guests, and also, they visit monasteries to pray.
+They celebrate the new year by singing, dancing, feasting, inviting guests, and also, visit monasteries to pray.

 Apart from this, they clean their house and surrounding areas to welcome good luck and prosperity.
 Varied ethnic dishes are prepared to serve guests and some are carried to the monastery to serve the monk.

 Sonam Lhosar is a new year of the Tamang community mainly residing in the Langtang region of Nepal, which is a popular trekking destination as well.

 Tamang community celebrates Sonam Lhosar on the 1st new moon day of the 10th month of the Nepalese calendar.
 This mainly falls either in the month of January or February according to the Georgian calendar.